 BRMC is authorised by the Board in overseeing all risk-taking activities in the Bank.
 Its key responsibilities involve reviewing and recommending risk management strategies, risk tolerance, new products, capital allocation process; and assessing the adequacy of risk management policies, framework, infrastructure and resources for implementation of risk strategies.
 For monitoring purpose, BRMC reviews periodic reports on risk exposures, risk portfolio composition and risk management activities.
-These reports, prepared by RMD cover credit, market, liquidity, operational and technology risks.
+These reports are prepared by RMD and cover credit, market, liquidity, operational and technology risks.

 At management level, CROC and ALCO assist the BRMC and the Board in their supervisory roles in the management of credit, market, liquidity, operational and technology risks as well as assets and liabilities management of the Bank.
-These two committees provide an executive forum for discussions and decisions on all aspects of credit, market, liquidity and operational risks, as well as assets and liabilities management matters.
+These two committees provide an executive forum for discussions and decisions on all aspects of credit, market, liquidity, operational and technology risks, as well as assets and liabilities management matters.

-Under the Credit Authority Framework approved by the Board, Group Management Credit Committee ("GMCC") and Board Credit Review Committee ("BCRC") are authorised to review and approve, reject or modify proposals for credit and underwriting applications.
-Impaired credits are independently managed by Credit Resolution Committee ("CRC").
+Under the Credit Authority Framework approved by the Board, the Group Management Credit Committee ("GMCC") is authorised to approve or reject application of loans and other credit facilities as well as other related credit proposals submitted after due process of checking, analysis, review and recommendation by Group Credit Management ("GCM") and/or AHIB Credit Management ("Credit Management").
+GCM and/or Credit Management provides independent review and oversight of credit requests within its approving authorities, prior to recommending to GMCC/GBRCC or Board for its decision.
+Impaired credits are independently managed by the Credit Resolution Committee ("CRC").